We'll Come To You

 Seat Belt Accidents Case Review

-The Louthian Law Firm has represented injured South Carolinians in personal injury suits since 1959.
+The Louthian Firm Accident & Injury Lawyers has represented injured South Carolinians in personal injury suits since 1959.
 With our firm on the case, you can rest assured that you’ll get the personalized attention you deserve.
 If you or a loved one have been seriously injured in an auto accident, whether because of a seat belt or other cause, it’s important to make sure that you understand your legal rights.
 Defective automotive cases require a thorough investigation by an experienced legal team to determine which individuals and companies should be named as defendants and which legal theories should be pursued.
 South Carolina law can be complex, and the deadline for filing a claim is already running, so contact us for help today by calling our toll-free number at 803-592-6231.
 You can also fill out our online contact form.
-Louthian Law Firm.
+The Louthian Firm Accident & Injury Lawyers.
 On the case.
 Around the clock.

 available 24/7